syself/cluster-api-provider-hetzner/docs/developers/development.md

 $ make delete-mgt-cluster
 ```

-To delete the registry, use: `make delete-registry` or `make delete-mgt-cluster-registry`.
+To delete the registry, use `make delete-registry`.
+Use `make delete-mgt-cluster-registry` to delete both management cluster and associated registry.

 If you have any trouble finding the right command, you can run the `make help` command to get a list of all available make targets.